alexdevero/alex-devero-blog/__drafts__/draft--heap-stack-call-stack.md

 ## A quick introduction

 JavaScript is a very forgiving programming language.
 It allows you to do a lot, in many ways.
 It also does a lot of work for you.
 Memory management is one of these things.
-Ask yourself: how many time did you have to think about allocating memory for your variables or functions?
+Ask yourself: how many times did you have to think about allocating memory for your variables or functions?

 How many times did you have to think about releasing that memory when you no longer needed those variables or functions?
 Chances are not even once.
 The same applies to knowing how is heap, stack and call stack work, or what it even is.
 And yet, you can still work with JavaScript.
 You can still write code that works every day.